HQSquantumsimulations/struqture/documentation/src/physical_types/spins.md

 ## Operators and Hamiltonians

-A good example how complex objects are constructed from operator products are `SpinOperators` and `SpinHamiltonians` (for more information, [see also](../container_types/operators_hamiltonians_and_systems.md)).
+A good example how complex objects are constructed from operator products are `QubitOperators` and `QubitHamiltonians` (for more information, [see also](../container_types/operators_hamiltonians_and_systems.md)).

-These `SpinOperators` and `SpinHamiltonians` represent operators or Hamiltonians such as:
+These `QubitOperators` and `QubitHamiltonians` represent operators or Hamiltonians such as:
 \\[
 \hat{O} = \sum_{j} \alpha_j \prod_{k=0}^N \sigma_{j, k} \\\\
     \sigma_{j, k} \in \\{ X_k, Y_k, Z_k, I_k \\}